isabella232/OfficeDocs-Enterprise-pr.it-IT/Enterprise/powershell/connect-to-office-365-powershell.md

 - Ent_Office_Other
 ms.assetid: 5ebc0e21-b72d-46d8-96fa-00643b18eaec
-description: Connettersi all'organizzazione di Office 365 con PowerShell di Office 365 per eseguire le attività dell'interfaccia di amministrazione dalla riga di comando. ms.openlocfilehash: 00c4e303faa7a182a9bd5c859a09ad150fc0b8d4 ms.sourcegitcommit: b1042fa2d02f1bc74586751c542776325d3a170f ms.translationtype: HT ms.contentlocale: it-IT ms.lasthandoff: 04/07/2020
+description: Connettersi all'organizzazione di Office 365 con PowerShell di Office 365 per eseguire le attività dell'interfaccia di amministrazione dalla riga di comando. ms.openlocfilehash: 0906da2b8773973236bc8cb6ef273d1a14528bfd ms.sourcegitcommit: 6e608d957082244d1b4ffb47942e5847ec18c0b9 ms.translationtype: MT ms.contentlocale: it-IT ms.lasthandoff: 07/01/2020
-ms.locfileid: "43170614"
+ms.locfileid: "44997422"
 ---
 # <a name="connect-to-office-365-powershell"></a>Connettersi a PowerShell di Office 365

-PowerShell di Office 365 consente di gestire le impostazioni di Office 365 dalla riga di comando.
-Connettersi a PowerShell di Office 365 è un processo semplice che consiste nell'installare il software necessario e successivamente connettersi all'organizzazione di Office 365.
+Office 365 PowerShell lets you manage your Office 365 settings from the command line.
+Connecting to Office 365 PowerShell is a simple process where you install the required software and then connect to your Office 365 organization.

 Sono disponibili due versioni del modulo di PowerShell da utilizzare per connettersi a Office 365 e gestire gli account utente, i gruppi e le licenze:

 - Azure Active Directory PowerShell per Graph (i cmdlet includono **AzureAD** nel nome)
 - Modulo di Microsoft Azure Active Directory per Windows PowerShell (i cmdlet includono **MSol** nel nome)

-A partire dalla data di pubblicazione di questo articolo, il modulo di Azure Active Directory PowerShell per Graph non sostituisce completamente le funzionalità nei cmdlet del Modulo di Microsoft Azure Active Directory per Windows PowerShell per l'amministrazione utenti, gruppi e licenze.
-In molti casi, è necessario usare entrambe le versioni. È possibile installare in modo sicuro entrambe le versioni sullo stesso computer.
+As of the date of this article, the Azure Active Directory PowerShell for Graph module does not completely replace the functionality in the cmdlets of Microsoft Azure Active Directory Module for Windows PowerShell module for user, group, and license administration.
+In many cases, you need to use both versions.
+You can safely install both versions on the same computer.

 ## <a name="what-do-you-need-to-know-before-you-begin"></a>Che cosa è necessario sapere prima di iniziare